 "Manufacturer" is defined as a person who functions within the activities included in SIC codes 2000-3999 of the 1987 Standard Industrial Classification Manual, of the Federal Executive Office of the President, Office of Management and Budget ("SIC").
 Utah Administrative Rule R865-19S-85(4).
 "Manufacturing facility" is defined as an "establishment" described in SIC Codes 2000 to 3999.
 Utah Code Ann.
 Sec.
 59-12-102(12)(1997).
 "Establishment" was defined as an economic unit of operations that is generally at a single physical location in Utah where qualifying manufacturing activities are performed.
 The rule goes on to indicate that where distinct and separate economic activities are performed at a single physical location each activity should be treated as a separate establishment.
 Utah Administrative Rule R865-19S-85(5)

 The second step is to determine whether the "establishment," including both activities together, fits with the specified SIC codes so as to qualify as a "manufacturing facility."
 To qualify it must fit with SIC codes 2000 to 3999.
 Respondent suggests that Petitioner fits under SIC 5812, which describes "establishments primarily engaged in the retail sale of prepared food and drinks for on-premise or immediate consumption."
 SIC Code 5461 also may be applicable as it is for establishments primarily engaged in the retail sale of bakery products.
-If at the XXXXX Street "establishment," Petitioner sold 10% or less of its product wholesale and the rest retail during the audit period, Petitioner would clearly fit within SIC 5461 and would not qualify for the exemption.
-However, Petitioner provided evidence at the Formal Hearing, which had not been provided to Respondent earlier in the proceedings, that the vast majority of the PRODUCTS produced at the defined "establishment" were shipped to Petitioner's STREET location where they were sold at retail.
-Since the STREET Store is a separate physical location from the XXXXX Street store it can be considered a separate establishment.
-SIC Code 2051 describes establishments "primarily engaged in manufacturing" fresh or frozen bread and bread-type products and specifically mentions PRODUCTS.
+If at the STREET," Petitioner sold %%%%% or less of its product wholesale and the rest retail during the audit period, Petitioner would clearly fit within SIC 5461 and would not qualify for the exemption.
+However, Petitioner provided evidence at the Formal Hearing, which had not been provided to Respondent earlier in the proceedings, that the vast majority of the PRODUCT produced at the defined "establishment" were shipped to Petitioner's ADDRESS location where they were sold at retail.
+Since the ADDRESS Store is a separate physical location from the STREET store it can be considered a separate establishment.
+SIC Code 2051 describes establishments "primarily engaged in manufacturing" fresh or frozen bread and bread-type products and specifically mentions PRODUCT.
 It goes on to state, "Establishments producing bakery products primarily for direct sale on the premises to household consumers are classified in Retail Trade, Industry 5461."
-From the reading of the SIC codes it appears to make a difference whether Petitioner sold its PRODUCTS produced at the XXXXX Street location at retail on the premises, or whether Petitioner sold the PRODUCTS at a different location to retail consumers.
+From the reading of the SIC codes it appears to make a difference whether Petitioner sold its bagels produced at the STREET location at retail on the premises, or whether Petitioner sold the bagels at a different location to retail consumers.

 Utah Code Ann.
 '59-12-104 (Supp.
 1997) states in pertinent part: